The Church of Jesus Christ of Latter-day Saints in Croatia: Missions

 Prior to 1987, any missionary activity was performed under the Austria Vienna Mission.
 The Austria Vienna East Mission was organized on July 1, 1987, and administered to Yugoslavia.
 On July 1, 1996, the Austria Vienna South Mission was created and administered to the former Yugoslavia.
 Mission headquarters were relocated to Slovenia in 1999 and renamed the Slovenia Ljubljana Mission.
 On January 9, 2003, the mission home and office was relocated to Croatia and became the Croatia Zagreb Mission.
 In the early 2010s, the Adriatic North Mission headquarters was relocated to Zagreb, Croatia.
 As of December 2023, the Mission covers missionary efforts in Bosnia and Herzegovina, Croatia, Montenegro, Serbia, and Slovenia.

 Bosnia and Herzegovina

-The LDS Church reported 69 members in Bosnia and Herzegovina for year-end 2022.
+The LDS Church reported 91 members in Bosnia and Herzegovina for year-end 2025.
 The only branch is located in Sarajevo.

 Montenegro

-The LDS Church reported 32 members in Montenegro for year-end 2022.
+The LDS Church reported 65 members in Montenegro in a single congregation for year-end 2025.
 The Podgorica Branch is the only congregation meeting in Montenegro.
 A family history center is also located in the Podgorica meetinghouse.